Learning and Decision-Making with Data: Optimal Formulations and Phase Transitions: Discussion and Generalizations

 In this paper we propose a framework to construct optimal data-driven learning and decision-making formulations.
 We prove that within our framework such optimal formulations do indeed exist and can be made explicit.
 In this section we discuss the limitations of our approach and discuss potential directions of generalization.

 Perhaps the most restrictive assumption we make is that the set of possible uncertain scenarios $\Sigma$ is finite.
+Our framework holds also for continuous distributions, however, our optimality results use the assumption.
 We believe that this assumption is warranted as it avoids intricate topological problems which arise when working with continuous probability measures.
 It allows us in particular to state optimal formulations and discuss interesting phase transitions using mostly elementary arguments.
 That being said, we suspect that our optimality results can be at least partially generalized to the continuous setting following the strategy proposed by \cite{van2020data}.
 Indeed, our constructed optimal predictors and prescriptors have each a natural continuous generalization in all of the considered regimes.
-We must point out however, that the subexponential regime considered here requires more delicate arguments than the exponential regime considered in \cite{van2020data} and hence we stop short from claiming that this generalization is straightforward.
+We must point out however, that the subexponential regime considered here requires more delicate arguments than the exponential regime considered in \cite{van2020data}.
+For instance, our proofs for this regime require using the notions of continuity, differentiability, uniform convergence, gradient and asymptotic development of predictors as functions of finite distributions.
+If predictors are functions of continuous measures, these topological and analytical properties become delicate and give rise to complex considerations and potential pathological behaviors.
+Hence we stop short from claiming that this generalization is straightforward.

 We assume in our paper, as is common, that the data samples are independent and identically distributed.
 We note though that we took some care in our proofs to not exploit this fact explicitly.
 Indeed, we merely use that the empirical distribution $\hat{\Pb}_T$ constructed enjoys certain deviation principles (Theorem \ref{thm: LDP finite space} and \ref{thm: MDP finite space}).
 Hence, our analysis should with some effort remain applicable in case the data is generated by any process for which $\hat{\Pb}_T$ verifies the appropriate deviation principles.
 We refer to \cite{zeitouni1998large} for several examples of such processes.